-Our world, and the U.S. in particular is badly in need of peacemakers.
+Our world, and the U.S. in particular, is badly in need of peacemakers.
 There is so much turmoil and strife between people and groups.
 Bringing peace at that level is beyond the ability of most of us.
-But there is another level of peacemaking that is with the reach of each of us.
+But there is another level of peacemaking that is within the reach of each of us.

 Conflict is inevitable in our world.
-But if we seek to bring peace in our little corner of the world, then we will be children of the one who is working to bring peace between humanity and their creator.
-Christ’s death on the cross was the means of bring reconciliation between God and man.
+But if we seek to bring peace in our little corner of the world, then we will be children of the one who is working to bring peace between humanity and its creator.
+Christ’s death on the cross was the means of bringing reconciliation between God and man.